kommatias/weaponammo/Readme.md

 ## Description
 * If you are using a `weaclip` or `weabox` it adds Ammunition to your Weapon.
-* If `Config.CheckMaxAmmo = true` then the Player can't get more then `Config.MaxAmmo = 250` bullets
+* If `Config.CheckMaxAmmo = true` then the Player can't get more then `Config.MaxAmmo = 250` bullets.
-* It contains a Fix for `Chezza Inventory` with Ammo, so you can easily implement this code in your Script.
+* It contains a Fix for `Chezza Inventory` with Ammunition where the Ammo is not saved.

 ## Config
 ```